Bayesian Deep Learning with Multilevel Trace-class Neural Networks: Trace class priors

+{ The limiting TNN prior uses \eqref{eq:DNN} in place of \eqref{eq:kle}, with parameters defined in \eqref{eq:tnn}.} The approximation at level $l$, $f_l$, simply replaces all limiting objects with the level $l$ approximations (with width $n_l=2^l$ for all hidden layers).
 The tuning parameter $\alpha$ controls how much information one believes concentrates on the first nodes.
 In the case of $\alpha>1$, we refer to the prior as trace-class, which results in the term trace-class neural network prior.

-As we are concerned with combining such priors to the MLSMC sampler, it would be of interest to analyze the convergence of such neural networks which use \eqref{eq:tnn}.
-Therefore we provide a result establishing this convergence, in terms of the parameters $l$ and $\alpha$, which is given through the following proposition.
+We must establish strong convergence of TNN priors (Assumption 3) if we are to successfully implement the MLSMC method.
+This is provided by the following proposition.